sendbird/sb-osc/README.md

 SB-OSC is designed to work with Aurora MySQL database, and it's an EKS-based tool.

-It requires the following components to run:
+It requires the following resources to run:

 - Aurora MySQL database (v2, v3)
 - EKS cluster
-- ExternalSecrets (AWS Secrets Manager)
+- AWS SecretsManager secret
 - IAM role

+SB-OSC accepts `ROW` for binlog format.
+It is recommended to set `binlog-ignore-db` to `sbosc` to prevent SB-OSC from processing its own binlog events.
 - `binlog_format` set to `ROW`
 - `binlog-ignore-db` set to `sbosc` (Recommended)

+Detailed requirements and setup instructions can be found in the [usage guide](doc/usage.md).

 ## Performance